Passer au contenu principal

 Questions fréquemment posées

-With appropriate treatment, including antifungal creams, tinea cruris typically clears up within 1 to 3 weeks.
+With appropriate treatment, including antifungal creams, tinea cruris usually clears up within 1 to 3 weeks.
 However, for individuals who are particularly prone to it, such as athletes or those who sweat a lot, recurrences are common.

 Lectures complémentaires et références